ericwm76/intueat/README.md

-This project was created by me, Eric Meldrum, as part of a code challenge for Brewer Digital.
+I created this project as part of a code challenge for Brewer Digital.
 I was given a comp for both desktop and mobile versions of Intueat, an app for booking in-home culinary experiences with professional chefs, and asked to recreate it.

 ### Technology / Libraries
 React, react-responsive